Lucy Randolph Mason: The South and the CIO

 After 1944, Mason worked with the CIO Political Action Committee ("CIO-PAC") in the South, helping to register union members, black and white, and working for the elimination of the poll tax.

 She also forged lasting links between labor and religious groups.
 Mason persuaded the Southern Baptist Convention to adopt a resolution in 1938 recognizing "the right of labor to organize and engage in collective bargaining to the end that labor may have a fair and living wage, such as will provide not only the necessities of life, but for recreation, pleasure, and culture."

 In the 1940s, she organized interfaith, multi-union and interracial groups in Atlanta and other Southern cities dedicated to building solidarity between organized labor and the churches.
 Eventually, these local groups formed the National Religion and Labor Foundation.
 Mason was dedicated to ending white supremacy in the South, where she was a founding member of the Southern Conference for Human Welfare and she was a frequent speaker at interracial gatherings.

-In 1952, Lucy Randolph Mason's autobiography was published called To Win These Rights, which contained an introduction written but her close friend, Eleanor Roosevelt.
+In 1952, Lucy Randolph Mason's autobiography was published called To Win These Rights, which contained an introduction written by her close friend, Eleanor Roosevelt.
 In 1953, Mason retired from active union work due to ill health.

 In 1959, she died in a nursing home in Atlanta.
+She was buried in Ivy Hill Cemetery in Alexandria.